damasiob/damasiob.github.io/_pages/cv.md

 ======

 * University of Lisbon, ISEG - Lisbon School of Economics and Management, 2014-2019
-  * Ph.D in Applied Maths - Summa Cum Laude
+  * Ph.D in Applied Mathematicss - *Summa Cum Laude*
+    * Thesis: 'Essays on Econometrics.
+Multivariate Markov Chains'
 * University of Lisbon, ISEG - Lisbon School of Economics and Management, 2011-2013
   * M.S. in Econometrics & Quantitative Economics - 18/20
     * Thesis: 'Multivariate Markov Chains - estimation, inference and forecast.
 A new approach: what if we used them as stochastic covariates?' - 19/20